 Incel ideology: a new blurry form of extremism incubated online.
 For several years, those whose job description includes making the nation safe from terrorism have been documenting something novel and quite chaotic.

 Crime reporter Peter de Vries fighting for life after Amsterdam shooting.
 Dutch crime reporter Peter de Vries, known for his work in exposing the criminal underworld, has been shot and seriously wounded on a street in Amsterdam.

+Three suspects were detained, including the possible gunmen, police said, without providing details.
 AG Letitia James’ lawsuit against the NRA won’t kill the gun rights movement.
 When a whale dies in the middle of the ocean, its corpse slowly drifts to the midnight-dark abyssal zone thousands of feet below the water’s surface.